QuentinRa/intellij-ocaml-plugin/README-dev.md

   * Second, create the stub class such as in `OCamlTypeDefStub`
   * Third, update the mixin such as in `OCamlTypeDefMixin`
   * Generate the parser
+* Add a new index (FQN and not)
-* Add or connect to the stub to an index
+* Add or connect to the stub to every index
 * Is the element anonymous?
 * Update the annotator
 * Update the color settings page